sundarsms1975/user-role-management/README.md

 Additional Notes
 ================

-This utility is built the following industry programming best practices applied.
+This utility is built based on the following industry programming best practices.

 Programming Features Applied
 ----------------------------